hydraulic-software/conveyor/guidebook/docs/running.md

 conveyor -Kapp.revision=2 make site conveyor -Kapp.sign=false make site

-# In Windows PowerShell you have to quote the argument like this:
+# In Windows PowerShell you have to quote the argument:
 conveyor "-Kapp.sign=false" make site

+# You can specify lists:
+conveyor "-Kapp.inputs=[a,b,c]"
 ```

 **Show all invokable task names, using a different config file to the default:**